toggler-io/toggler/docs/design/objectives.md

-# High Level Project Objectives
+# High Level Project Objectives For The Design

 Toggler is made with the following concerns when it was begin to be designed.